wolfpup-software/file_server/README.md

 A utility script is provided to build containers with `podman`.

-The containers are built from the same configuration files as the `file-server` application.
+The containers are built from the same configuration files as the `hbt_file-server` application.

 #### Install required software